Facilitating the protection and restoration of species and ecosystems at risk on BC’s South Coast

 Stewardship Resources for the South Coast

 The SCCP has compiled a number of resources to help you learn more about stewardship, and how to identify and protect wildlife, including species at risk, in your backyard.
+Thinking about developing or redeveloping on your property, know your responsibilities around species at risk and critical habitat through our Species at Risk and Critical Habitat: Understanding Responsibilities & Making Informed Decisions On Private Land (Sept.
+2018) and our "SARA 101" brochure.
+Looking to enhance or formally protect your property for species at risk?
 Choose from one of the links below to learn more!

 Identifying Wildlife in Your Backyard